Community Wildfire Safety Program

 - PG&E will expand our practice of pre-treating electric poles with long-term fire retardant in areas where the fire danger is high.
 Long-term retardants can be applied several days prior to fire passage and remain effective for days and even weeks after application.

 - PG&E is partnering with communities to develop and integrate microgrids to enhance grid resiliency and improve electric service reliability in the event of a major natural disaster.
 We are working to enhance grid flexibility and resilience with microgrid technology through innovative demonstrations, including temporary generation and deploying new storage technologies.
-We are also looking at how we can partner with communities to advance community-designated energy resilience zones in certain areas to provide additional support in the event of a widespread grid outage and help improve public safety.

 Why PG&E is Taking Action with the Community Wildfire Safety Program